mna/0value/posts/implementing lua coroutines in Go.md

 > Coroutines are computer program components that generalize subroutines to allow multiple entry points for suspending and resuming execution at certain locations.

-Now, I hear the gophers scream "CHANNELS"!
-Yes, this is mostly academic, and spoiler alert: channels will be summoned, but the goal is to build a higher-level abstraction that mimics as close as possible Lua's `coroutine.*` API and features.
+Now, I can already hear the gophers scream "CHANNELS"!
+Yes, spoiler alert, channels will be summoned, but the goal is to build a higher-level abstraction that mimics as close as possible Lua's `coroutine.*` API and features.

 ## Please Allow Me To Introduce Myself